VishnuPrem/chessbot/README.md

 ### Hardware:

-The robotic arm is a cartesian arm.
-Hence it is able to move in 3 axes.
+The robotic arm is a cartesian arm with 4 DOF including the gripper.
+!(/img/img2.png)

 The manipulator is a gripper.
-Hence it has 4 degrees of freedom.
 The joints of the arm were designed in CREO Parametric and then 3D printed using PLA.

-Electrical Elements:
 The cartesian arm is actuated using two stepper motors for x axis and y axis movements.
 A belt drive converts the rotary motion to linear motion.
 The gripper moves vertically and open/close using two servos.
 An Arduino UNO controls the stepper motor drivers and the servo motors.

 Programming Elements: